composewell/streamly/docs/User/Tutorials/module-structure-and-quick-examples.md

 Streamly consists of two packages: "streamly-core" and "streamly".
 [streamly-core](https://hackage.haskell.org/package/streamly-core)
-provides basic features, and depends only on GHC boot libraries, while [streamly](https://hackage.haskell.org/package/streamly) provides higher-level features like concurrency, time based streaming combinators, lifted exceptions, and streaming network operations.
+provides most of the core functionality, and depends only on GHC boot libraries, while [streamly](https://hackage.haskell.org/package/streamly) provides higher-level features like concurrency, time based streaming combinators, lifted exceptions, and streaming network operations.

-In streamly there are two core data structures, streams and arrays.
-They are computing duals of each other, streams are for dataflow style processing while arrays are for storing data.
-Both taken together are powerful tools for general purpose programming in a functional or dataflow style.
+Streamly is built around two core data structures: streams and arrays.
+They are computational duals—streams enable dataflow-style processing, while arrays provide efficient data storage.
+Together, they form a powerful foundation for general-purpose programming in functional and dataflow paradigms.

 The general data processing functionality in `streamly` can be divided into following categories: